tigerfarm/tigclient/README.md

 Deploy a Twilio Client application, to make and receive voice calls from your browser.

-Note, no development required to getting running.
+Note, no development required to try this application.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/OwlClient)